23 Damn Good Pieces Of Marriage Advice All Couples Should Read

 17. Learn How to Move On From Arguments

-Disagreement is unavoidable in any marriage — as are spats, snipes, and all-out fights.
+Disagreement is unavoidable in any marriage.
 One of the defining aspects of a strong, happy marriage, however, is the ability to get past a fight.
 “It doesn’t matter if you argue, because all couples do, it’s about coming back to the table afterwards and talking about what happened and owning your part,” says marriage and family therapist Melissa Davis Thompson.
 “It’s important so issues don’t get stored away.
 It allows a couple to share deeply how they feel without being angry or frustrated during an argument.”

 18. Laugh it Up

 Staying in good humor requires, well, a bit of humor.